Accounting terms like “cost of sales,” “price of sales,” and “gross profit” make your head swim, don’t they?

 For example, if it costs $30 to produce a product, a business owner may set pricing at $45 to $60 to recognize a profit.
 If he or she doesn’t know the exact costs to produce a profit, they’re merely guessing at pricing.
 The same business owner who prices an item for $45 and it costs $50 to produce quickly loses money, taking into consideration that fixed and variable costs remain constant.

-To sum up, by regularly using a formula to determine COS, there’s a much greater chance your business will operate in the black.
+To sum up, by regularly using a formula to determine the cost of sales, there’s a much higher chance your business will operate in the black.
 Did you know there are other ways to generate more profit?

 How Do You Generate More Profits Without Raising the Sales Price?

-So you don’t resort to adjusting the sales price upward, you can reduce COS resulting in increased profits.
+So you don’t resort to adjusting the sales price upward, you can reduce your cost of sales, resulting in increased profits.
 You can do so the following ways:

-- Don’t Just Focus on Revenue: Reviewing your COS data provides a real-time snapshot of profit percentages.
-This important number is one of the first indicators to reveal you may need to trim specific costs.
+Reviewing your cost of sales data provides a real-time snapshot of profit percentages.
+This significant number is one of the first indicators to reveal you may need to trim specific costs.
 A simple internal control like this can increase the bottom line.

 Once you make these simple recommended changes, there’s no need to raise your prices.
 If your prices seem too high to customers, they will start shopping elsewhere for a better deal.
 To keep that from happening, there are other actions you can take.